MergerLinks

 RTW Biotech to acquire a 25.5% stake in Arix Bioscience from Acacia Research for $57m.
 (FS)

 Blackstone completed the acquisition of Vega and The Mont for £370m.
-(RE)
+(FS, Real Estate)

 APAC